Setting up GlusterFS with SSL/TLS

 gluster volume set MYVOLUME client.ssl on gluster volume set MYVOLUME server.ssl on

 Note that the above options affect only the GlusterFS native protocol.
-Foreign protocols such as NFS, SMB, or Swift will not be affected.
+For foreign protocols such as NFS, SMB, or Swift the encryption will not be affected between:

 Using TLS Identities for Authorization

 Once TLS has been enabled on the I/O path, TLS identities can be used instead of IP addresses or plain usernames to control access to specific volumes.
 For example:

 Here, we're allowing the TLS-authenticated identity "Zaphod" to access MYVOLUME.
 This is intentionally identical to the existing "auth.allow" option, except that the name is taken from a TLS certificate instead of a command-line string.
 Note that infelicities in the gluster CLI preclude using names that include spaces, which would otherwise be allowed.

 Enabling TLS on the Management Path

 Management-daemon traffic is not controlled by an option.
 Instead, it is controlled by the presence of a file on each machine:

 Creating this file will cause glusterd connections made from that machine to use TLS.
 Note that even clients must do this to communicate with a remote glusterd while mounting, but not thereafter.

 The GlusterFS TLS implementation supports two additional options related to TLS internals.